PHWD Water Quality

 No PFAS Detected

 Per- and poly-fluoroalkyl substances (PFAS) comprise a group of man-made, persistent chemicals that have been used in the industry and consumer products since the 1940s.
 We did not detect PFAS in our water.
-To learn more, visit www.epa.gov/pfas
+To learn more, visit waterboards.ca.gov/pfas.

 Lead and Drinking Water

-Exposure to lead, if present, can cause serious health effects in all age groups, especially for pregnant women and young children.
-Infants and children who drink water containing lead could have decreases in IQ and attention span and increases in learning and behavior problems.
-The children of women who are exposed to lead before or during pregnancy can have increased risk of these adverse health effects.
+Exposure to lead, if present, can cause serious health effects in people of all ages, especially for pregnant women and young children.
+Infants and children who drink water containing lead could have decreases in intelligent quotient and attention span as well as increases in learning and behavior problems.
+The children of women who are exposed to lead before or during pregnancy can have an increased risk of these adverse health effects.
 Adults can have increased risks of heart disease, high blood pressure, kidney, or nervous system problems.

 Unregulated Contaminant Monitoring Rule

-The SFRWS conducted four consecutive quarters of monitoring at designated locations approved by the United States Environmental Protection Agency in 2023, and all results have been non-detected.
+The SFRWS conducted four consecutive quarters of monitoring at designated locations approved by the United States Environmental Protection Agency in 2024, and all results have been non-detected.

 Lead and Copper Inventory Compliance

 PHWD completed the Lead and Copper Rule Revisions (LCRR) service line inventory on October 1, 2024.
 The EPA requires water systems to create and maintain a service line inventory of their materials.
-These results are accessible in the interactive tool below.
+These results are accessible in the interactive tool found below.
 If you have questions about the results of the LCRR service line inventory at your address, please contact the PHWD online here or call 650-948-1217.

 Check Your LCRR Service Line Inventory Results